chapter one

 This chapter covers

-• Understanding hallucinations: why LLMs fabricate information and how to detect it
+• Diagnosing hallucinations: why LLMs fabricate information and how to detect it

-• A practical framework for thinking about AI reliability across outputs, agents, and operations
+• Applying a three-layer reliability framework across outputs, agents, and operations

-We are living through the most dramatic capability jump in the history of artificial intelligence.
+We are living through one of the most significant capability jumps in the history of artificial intelligence.

 Just a few years ago, the best AI models could write decent essays and answer questions.
 Today, they can reason through PhD-level mathematics, write production-quality code, browse the web autonomously, and coordinate complex multi-step tasks across dozens of tools.
-Modern LLMs like GPT, Claude, and Gemini don't just generate text, they think, plan, and act.
+Modern LLMs (large language models like OpenAI’s GPT, Anthropic’s Claude, and Google’s Gemini) don’t just generate text.
+They reason through multi-step problems, plan sequences of actions, use external tools, and take real-world actions.

 1.2 The tangible impact of LLMs in the real world